Sondre071/PowerShell-Utility-Modules/README.md

 ### Actions

-- Capable of doing simple operations on paths you supply to your config.json file.
+- Capable of doing simple operations on paths you supply in your config.json file.
-- Supplies the following actions:
+- Example usecases:
   - Open website link in the browser of your choice
   - Open directory in VSCode
   - Open directory in explorer